just-the-docs/just-the-docs/operations/PROCESSES/META.md

 ## How to Add Links

-Best convention for linking to other files: `../devops/DEVOPS`
+Best convention for linking to other files: `../devops/DEVOPS` or `/devops/DEVOPS/`

 You can link directly to a single file within the same folder by using `DEVOPS.md`.
 From preliminary testing, in this use the .md *is* needed.